Geometric Bounds for Persistence: Bounding Lifespans via Widths

 \subsection{Robust Bounds for \v{C}ech Lifespans via Treewidth}

-The estimates above have a drawback: There is no a priori way to relate the width of $\X \subset \Y$ and the width of its $r$-neighborhood $\N_r(\X\subset\Y)$, while the bounds in Corollaries~\ref{cor:cech-TW},~\ref{cor:cech-AW}~and~\ref{cor:VR-UW} depend on the width of a certain neighborhood of $\X$.
-By narrowing down the class of potential cores even further we can guarantee some bounds.
-For example, this happens if the core is an affine $k$-dimensional subspace (see \Cref{sec:PCA}).
-Here we introduce a modified version of treewidth that allows for bounds on lifespans in terms of $\X$ itself and not of its neighborhood.
-We start with an auxiliary definition that we will use to restrict the geometric complexity of potential cores.
+The estimates provided in the preceding sections have a drawback: there is no a priori method to directly relate the width of $\X \subset \Y$ to the width of its $r$-neighborhood $\N_r(\X \subset \Y)$.
+This poses a challenge, as the bounds in Corollaries~\ref{cor:cech-TW}, \ref{cor:cech-AW}, and \ref{cor:VR-UW} rely on the width of a specific neighborhood of $\X$.
+However, by further refining the class of potential ``cores", we can ensure the derivation of more effective bounds.
+For example, this is possible if the core is an affine $k$-dimensional subspace (see \Cref{sec:PCA}).

+Here, we introduce a modified version of treewidth that enables bounding lifespans directly in terms of $\X$ itself, rather than its neighborhood.
+To this end, we introduce an auxiliary definition to help constrain the geometric complexity of potential ``cores".

 \begin{defn} Let $(\Y,\|\cdot\|)$ be a Banach space, and let $\T \subset \Y$ be a simplicial complex.
 Suppose there is a retraction map $f: \Y \to \T$.
 We say that $f$ is \emph{$C$-robust} if for any finite set $\X \subset \Y$, and any $x \in \conv(\X)$,